Home > Resources > Earthquake Preparedness

 Identify Active Faults in Your Area

 Despite its natural beauty, the Golden State is not without its faults with 15,700 known earthquake faults, more than 500 of which are active.
 Most California residents live within 30 miles of one of these active faults.
 So, it is important to understand your area’s earthquake risk and the related hazards in your community.
-To learn more about your individual risk, the California Earthquake Authority’s California Earthquake Risk – Faults by County page can explain what faults run through your area.

 Learn About Your House’s Structural Risks